diana-alamari/DH110-21/assignment08-2021F/readme.md

 ### Low-fidelity prototype (wireflow, assignment06)
 Summary and link to the sketches (may contains the multiple versions and evaluation history)

 With the wireflow done, The app's concept features has been cemented for the low-fidelity prototype to be built.
 The wireflow demonstrates how the interactive tasks will be conducted.

 The interactive tasks are:

 1. Find a (concert) event uploaded by a user of the app.
-2.View uploader's profile and message her.
+2. View uploader's profile and message her.

+Bonus mini-tasks:
-(Bonus) Pop-up the main menu to head back home; message the uploader directly from her event post (clicking "message under her profile picture)
+- Pop-up the main menu to head back home
+- Message the uploader directly from her event post (clicking "message under her profile picture)